aliriz71/FPGA-Knight-sResolve/README.md

 **For the DE10-Lite**

 Utilizing Quartus Prime
-Open a new project with Verilog settings
+Open a new project with Verilog settings.
 Make sure that under files Proj.sv and aes_128.sv are included in the Project. vga_controller  needs to be set to Top-level entity.
 If you want to use the hex files provided in the PixelArtHexFileCode folder, make sure to change the code in vga_controller.v